pragma-/Plang/README.md

     Initializer         ::= "=" Expression

 Variables are explicitly declared with the `var` keyword, followed by an identifier.
 Variables declarations may optionally have an initializer that assigns a default value.
+Without an initializer, the value of variables will default to `nil`, which has type `Nil`.

 The `var` statement returns the value of the variable.